 Update Your Application Materials, Even If You Aren’t Ready To Apply

 Even though you’re probably not feeling warm and fuzzy towards your former employer, now is the time to focus on your wins and accomplishments during your time at the company.
 After you’ve taken some time to process, open your laptop and update your resume.

 Even if you’re not ready to start actively looking for employment, one of the best things you can do is to update your application materials while your wins and achievements are still fresh in your mind.

-Use Teal’s Resume Builder to create an ATS-friendly resume.
+Use Teal’s AI Resume Builder to create an ATS-friendly resume.
 Once you add all of your accomplishments, when you are ready to start applying, you’ll be able to tailor your resume by picking and choosing what to include and aligning with individual job descriptions.

-As you focus on capturing your achievements while they’re top of mind, document everything in one place (Teal’s Resume Builder is the most convenient spot, since you’ll be able to use that information again and again in your resumes).
+As you focus on capturing your achievements while they’re top of mind, document everything in one place (Teal’s AI Resume Builder is the most convenient spot, since you’ll be able to use that information again and again in your resumes).
 Remember to use metrics as much as possible, especially while you’re still in touch with coworkers who may have insights on your projects.

 The job of your resume is to get you in the door.
 Optimizing it will help you land interviews for the next opportunities that excite you.
-Teal’s free Resume Builder can help you keep your Work History up to date and help you write metric-driven achievements using our Achievement Assistant tool.
+Teal’s free AI Resume Builder can help you keep your Work History up to date and help you write metric-driven achievements using our Achievement Assistant tool.